nextcloud/documentation/developer_manual/tutorial.rst

 Getting Started
 ---------------
 To get started you'll need to clone the basic git repositories into your web directory.
-Depending on your distro this will either be :file:`/var/www or` :file:`/srv/http`
+Depending on your distro this will either be **/var/www** or **/srv/http**

 .. code-block:: bash